-gray goo or grey goo
+gray goo or grey goo (n.)

 An end-of-the-world scenario caused by the proliferation of self-replicating robots who eat the environment so all that is left is grey goo.
 Also refers to mushy bits of poorly written code.
-Do not use in formal writing.
+Informal.